gorango/flowcraft/README.md

 ### Core Classes

-- `Node`: The base class for a synchronous unit of work with retry logic.
+- `Node`: The base class for a potentially asynchronous unit of work with built-in retry logic.
-- `AsyncNode`: The base class for an asynchronous unit of work with retry logic.
-- `Flow`: Orchestrates a sequence of synchronous nodes.
-- `AsyncFlow`: Orchestrates a sequence of synchronous and/or asynchronous nodes.
+- `Flow`: Orchestrates a sequence of nodes, handling both synchronous and asynchronous operations seamlessly.

 ### Batch Flows

-- `BatchFlow`: A synchronous flow that executes its entire workflow for each item in a list sequentially.
+- `BatchFlow`: A flow that executes its entire workflow sequentially for each item in a list.
+The operations within can still be async.
-- `AsyncBatchFlow`: An asynchronous flow that executes its entire workflow for each item in a list sequentially.
-- `AsyncParallelBatchFlow`: An asynchronous flow that executes its entire workflow for each item in a list in parallel.
+- `ParallelBatchFlow`: A flow that executes its entire workflow in parallel for each item in a list.